Nishan-Vivek/Application-Auto-Deploy/documentation/my_notes.md

 Difference between running circleci cli locally and running remotely with test-frontend job.
 Required oauth-sign added to package.json to work on remote.
 Added jest-junit+reports to package.json for frontend to enable test reporting in circlci.

+TODO: Save the new back-end url for later use (the front-end needs it).
+This could be done with MemStash.io.
+        ??
+Workspaces vs memstash.io... why use another service?
+TODO: New S3 Bucket for front-end.
+TODO: Save the old bucket arn in case you need it later (for rollback).
+This could be done with MemStash.io.